blackhatabhi/My_ChatApp_project/README.md

 # Ichat web-socket chatapp
 In this app you can do real time chatting with other user using socket.io.

 <b>It is my coding blocks capstone project.
-A big thanks to coding blocks and arnav bhaiya for your amazing lectures.</b>
+A big thanks to coding blocks and arnav bhaiya for those amazing lectures.</b>

 ---